My Shopping Cart

 The rise and rise of the popularity of Fortnite have created new marketing opportunities.

 Hasbro has just launched a new collection of NERF Fortnite guns.
-This new wave of foam blasters and weapons has been inspired by Epic Games’ video game including targeting sets and a harvesting tool like the ones players use in the digital world.
+This new wave of foam blasters and weapons has been inspired by Epic Games video games including targeting sets and a harvesting tool like the ones players use in the digital world.
 You can even get Llama targets!

 Battlefield Sports has created a live game that is inspired by the famous video game Fortnite where the gaming area shrinks over time and the players can access in-game perks at supply crates.
-To find out more about this live game "Battle Royale" click here.
+To learn more about this live game "Battle Royale" click here.

 The research team has discovered the growing influence children have in family decision-making.
 They found the line between entertainment and shopping in the minds of kids has blurred.